Colt State Park swimming hole in Rhode Island

 Best Time to Visit

-June through September offers warm water and bustling activity, while October provides cooler temperatures and stunning autumn foliage.
+June through September offers warm water and bustling activity, while October provides cooler temperatures and striking autumn foliage.

 Difficulty Level